-Practical Cycle Awareness Training for Learner Drivers is a free course inspired by and based on Cycling Scotland’s successful Practical Cycle Awareness Training for HGV and LGV drivers.
+Practical Cycle Awareness training for Learner Drivers is a free course inspired by and based on Cycling Scotland’s successful Practical Cycle Awareness Training for HGV and LGV drivers.
 It is aimed at secondary school pupils, learner drivers and driving instructors

 What skills do I need?

-Candidates should be able to ride a bike in control.
+Candidates should be able to ride a bike with control.

 How long does it take?